OffchainLabs/arbitrum-token-bridge/README.md

    2. In `.env` created, add `NEXT_PUBLIC_INFURA_KEY=my-infura-key`

-      2a.
-If you want to use a different provider or your own RPC, please see [RPC Configuration](./packages/arb-token-bridge-ui/docs/rpc-configuration.md).
+   3. (Optional) If you want to use a different RPC provider or your own RPC, please see [RPC Configuration](./packages/arb-token-bridge-ui/docs/rpc-configuration.md).

-   3. Set `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` to your WalletConnect project ID.
+   4. Set `NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID` to your WalletConnect project ID.
 You can create a new project on the [WalletConnect dashboard](https://cloud.walletconnect.com/app).

 5. Build the project and internal packages